AvadoDServer/avado-docs/content/packages/geth.md

 {{< figure src="geth-synced.png" >}}

+## Geth syncing process breakdown

+⌛️ Syncing geth is a lengthy process, so you will need patience.
+This section gives a breakdown of the different phases and how you check geth's progress and can help you assess if your log looks normal.
+It also illustrates why geth seems stuck at 99%?

+The metrics and statistics were gathered on an **Avado i7/2TB** with:
+* 1 Gbps fibre line
+* strong USB fan
+* extra Geth options : `--cache 8192`, port 30303 open on router
+* extra Teku options : `-Xmx5g`, port 9000 open on router

+It took *~20.5 hrs* from start to the time when the validator came back online (started attesting).
+Your numbers will vary, depending on your network speed and Avado type.
+In particular, phase 1 is very network intensive, so if you have a slower network, this phase will take much longer.
+All phases are heavy on the ssd, so do use a fan to cool the Avado, so the ssd does not have to throttle.

+The geth syncing process starts with some initialization and starts looking for peers.
+When it has found a few --opening port 30303 on the router helps a lot here--, it starts the actual syncing progress.
+The the main process may be divided into 5 major phases:

+1. Import block headers / block receipts
+   - this phase imports the main bulk of the blockchain data
+   - dashboard initially shows Nan% then gradually runs up to 99%
+   - network intensive (peak data rate `>250Mbps`)
+   - log shows `imported new block headers` and `imported new block receipts`.
+At the end of these lines it shows the “age” of the block imported.  this will count down from many years/months/weeks (most ancient) to eventually weeks/days/hours (most recent)
+   - this phase took about *~7 hrs*
+2. State sync in progress
+   - this phase builds the internal states
+   - dashboard stays at 99% all of this time
+   - cpu and disk i/o intensive (cpu `>50%`, ssd temperature `>70℃`)
+   - log shows `state sync in progress` with an “eta” countdown - not very accurate but gives you a sense of its progress
+   - this phase took about *~11 hrs*
+3. State heal in progress
+   - this phase catches up between the computed state and the newly arriving data
+   - dashboard continues to be “stuck” at 99%
+   - slightly less hectic (cpu `<20%`, ssd temperature `<70℃`)
+   - log shows `state heal in progress`
+   - there is a “pending” number but fluctuates and not obvious when it will end, but it will eventually get there
+   - this phase took about *~2 hrs*
+4. wait for sync to complete
+   - at this point dashboard shows 100%, but geth may not be quite done yet
+   - if you had already started your consensus client (Teku syncs almost instantly) it was just following the chain and logging `waiting for execution layer sync`.
+   - once geth finished syncing, Teku will start attesting.
+   - (if you’re using rocketpool, once geth finished syncing, you’ll be able to load/restore the validator keys via the rocketpool interface)
+   - this phase took me ~0.5 hrs
+5. State snapshot
+   - this phase generates snapshots for other nodes to sync.
+This overlaps with the last part of phase 4.
+So you start to see `generating state snapshot`,  `aborting/resuming state snapshot generation`, etc. in the log even before syncing finished.
+These messages are expected.
+There is an “eta” to show when the process is expected to finish, which could take another few hours, and remains cpu intensive.
+All this happens in the background, and does not affect attestation.

 ## Optional Configuration and Tuning

 The following steps are not required for your node to work correctly.
 The following steps allow you to tweak Geth for your context by using non-default settings.
 You do not need to do any of the following if you do not want to.